A complete guide to the Zendesk for Startups program in 2026

 Pricing after the free trial

-The Suite Team plan runs about $55 per agent per month (when billed annually) and covers the basics like the ticketing system, help center, live chat, and some AI features.
-If you need more, the Suite Professional plan is $115 per agent per month and adds things like advanced analytics and better ways to route tickets to the right person.
+The Suite Team plan runs about $55 per agent per month (when billed annually) and covers the foundational ticketing system, help center, and live chat.
+If you need more advanced capabilities, the Suite Professional plan is $115 per agent per month and adds deeper analytics and advanced routing.

 FeatureSuite TeamSuite Professional